nurih/blink-once/README.md

 A container named `blink-once` must be created in that storage account.
 All nonce values would be stored in that container.

+## UI

+WORK-IN-PROGRESS

+A UI can present a form prompting user to either supply a new message to send, or accept an `id` to retrieve a previously saved message.